clementleetimfu/java-education-management-system/README.md

 ## Getting Started

 1. Set up MySQL database
+2. Set up Redis server
-2. Configure environment variables
+3. Configure environment variables
-3. Run the application using one of the deployment methods
+4. Run the application using one of the deployment methods
-4. Access the API at `http://localhost:8080`
+5. Access the API at `http://localhost:8080`

 ## Docker Support